 Can the one hundred (100) mile radius be expanded and, if so, how?

-ANSWER: The parties may mutually agree to expand the area of consideration beyond the one hundred (100) mile geographic radius when it is necessary to provide sufficient vacancies.
+ANSWER: The parties may mutually agree to expand the area of consideration beyond the one hundred (100) mile geographic radius if they determine it is necessary to provide sufficient vacancies for offices with excess clerks.
 This mutual agreement may only occur at the national level.

 Will all full-time clerks in the impacted installation be considered for these transfer opportunities, or will only the specific junior clerks identified as excess to the needs of the installation be eligible?